 It’s exciting to launch a new advertising campaign.
-Whether it’s a TV commercial, radio ad, or simply some banner ads, seeing an advertisement for your company’s product or service is a great moment.
-But before you even decide on the type of campaign you are going to run, the tactics you are going to use, what your creative will look like, and even the words that will accompany it, you need to develop a creative brief or messaging document.
+Whether you’re launching a paid search campaign, new Facebook ads, or even direct mail, advertising your company’s product or service is a great moment.
+Of course, a lot of hard work goes into setting up a successful advertising campaign.
+Before you even decide on the type of campaign you are going to run, the targeting, and what your creative angle will be, you need to develop a creative brief or messaging document.

-Creative briefs have been used in the advertising industry from the early days to ensure that the agency and the client are completely aligned on what they are trying to accomplish.
-Without a brief, the agency could conceivably go spend two weeks developing amazing ideas, creative executions, and media campaigns, that don’t ultimately end up aligning with their clients goals.
+For decades, creative briefs have been used in the advertising industry to ensure that the agency and the client are completely aligned on what they are trying to accomplish.
+Without a brief, the agency could conceivably go spend two weeks developing amazing ideas, creative executions, and media campaigns, that don’t ultimately end up aligning with their client’s goals.

-But whether you use an agency or not, isn’t it just as important for all the internal stakeholders in an organization to be aligned on what the goals and outcomes should be for their company’s marketing initiatives?
-Starting with a creative brief before every project, whether it is with an agency or not, is the key to everyone being on the same page and working toward the same goal.
+No matter how you create your advertising campaigns, it’s vital for all the internal stakeholders in an organization to be aligned on what the goals and outcomes should be for their company’s marketing initiatives.
+Starting with a creative brief before every project is key to everyone being on the same page and working toward the same goal.

-A good creative brief doesn’t have to be long or complex, but needs to answer some key questions, and help boil down your strategy and goals into simple terms.
-The ten most important questions you need to answer are:
+A good creative brief doesn’t have to be long or complex, but it does need to answer some key questions and help boil down your strategy and goals into simple terms.

 Beyond those 10 questions, marketers should also consider how leads will want to convert on your ad.
 Will they want to fill out a web form to obtain content, request a call, book an appointment, or make a purchase?
 Or will they want to make a phone call to speak to a human being?
 The answer to these questions often depends on your industry and what you are selling — businesses with products and services that are complex, expensive, infrequently bought, or urgent purchases often generate more inbound calls than online leads.